aistairc/FineBio/README.md

 Link to the dataset and required credentials will be sent by e-mail after approval.

+**25/12/15 Update: We have updated the download links to the pre-trained models.**
 **24/09/12 Update: The object detection annotation (finebio_coco_annotations.zip) has been updated because there were missing annotation.
 Please re-download it if you are using the older version.**

 ## Dataset